DBA-Pro-Mir/SQL-AON-Audit/README.md

 ## Contents

 - **AON_Monthly_Configuration_Audit.sql**: A comprehensive script to audit SQL Server instances participating in AON.
 It checks key configurations, such as memory allocation, CPU settings, node roles (primary/secondary), failover modes, and quorum settings.

+-  **SQL_Server_Configuration_Check.sql** : This script is designed to gather critical SQL Server configuration settings for each instance.
+This script helps administrators audit and review key configuration options such as memory settings, CPU settings, parallelism, and worker threads to ensure consistency across the environment.

 - **Additional Scripts**: Future scripts will be added to extend the auditing capabilities, including security checks, performance baselines, and disaster recovery readiness.

 ## Usage